meb-team/datapaper_eukaryotes_pavin_2025/readme.md

     -C METABAT2 -o binning_metabat2.txt
 ```

-The files above gives a summary of each bin, and also estimate the to which
+The files above gives a summary of each bin, and estimates to which domain the
-domain it belongs.
-This is results is based on single copy core genes sets searched
+bin belongs to.
+This results is based on single copy core genes sets searched
+earlier (`anvi-run-hmms`).
+Let's assume you are interested in the bin
-earlier.
-To refine an interesting bin, via the _anvi'o_ interactive interface,
+_METABAT\_\_152_, to refine and/or visualise it via the _anvi'o_ interactive
-use
+interface, use the following command:

 ```bash
 # here we want to visualise the bin "METABAT__152"